craftingcity/The-Known-World/README.md

 **Martial Discipline.** You are proficient with light and medium armors, as well as all basic and martial weapons.
 You have advantage on saving throws against being frightened.

 ##### Desert Outlanders
+Groups of cannibalistic nomads and honorable thieves stalk [[The Deserts of Tetrimoc]] in search of necessary supplies that are far too rare in the Outlands.
+The culture

 **Ability Score Increase.** Your Dexterity score increases by 1, and your Constitution score increases by 1.
 **Languages.** You know at least these two languages; [[Desertspeech (language)]] and your choice of [[Thieves Cant (language)]] or [[Infernal (language)]].
 **Skills.** You are proficient in Wisdom (Survival), Wisdom (Animal Handling), and one set of tools of your choice.